Musa Khan Mosque

-Musa Khan Mosque is one of the few Mughal structures on Bangladesh that stands in the southern part of the country's capital Dhaka.
-Built in 18th century the mosque holds significant historical values and is named after the son of medieval Bengal's one of the most prominent Baro-Bhuyans, Isa Khan's son Musa Khan.
-The structure was erected during the Mughal regime in Bengal by the grandson of Musa Khan, Diwan Munawar Khan.
+The Musa Khan Mosque is a Sunni mosque, located in the southern part of Dhaka, the capital of Bangladesh.
+Built during the Mughal era, in the 18th century, the Mughal style mosque holds significant historical value and is named after Musa Khan the son of one of the most prominent Baro-Bhuyans of medieval Bengal, Isa Khan.
+The mosque was founded by the grandson of Musa Khan, Diwan Munawar Khan.

 The three-domed mosque is currently situated in the University of Dhaka campus, beside Shahidullah Hall and behind the Curzon Hall.
 The mosque is now under significant threat due to a metro-rail project of the government of Bangladesh and is included in the list of 75 structures that may face serious consequences due to the metro-rail.

 Background

 The land of Bengal in medieval age was used to be ruled by approximately twelve landlords who were popularly known as Baro-Bhuyan in the history.
 Baro-Bhuyans were led by Isa Khan, a Muslim Rajput commander who conducted a series of successful military campaigns and successfully resisted the Mughal invasion in Bengal till his death.
 His capital was situated in Sonargaon of Narayanganj District.

 After his death in 1599, his son Musa Khan took over the control and continued his father's legacy to fight Mughals in the western and northern fronts but was eventually defeated by Mughal general Islam Khan I, and later became loyal to Mughals and served the Mughal army during the Tripura campaign.
 Musa Khan died a natural death in 1623 and was buried in Dhaka.

-His grandson, Diwan Munawar Khan, in remembrance of his grandfather built a mosque beside Musa Khan's grave.
+His grandson, Diwan Munawar Khan, in remembrance of his grandfather, built a mosque beside Musa Khan's grave.